trusona/trusona-wordpress-plugin/README.md

 1. Follow the prompts to register within the Trusona app.
 Make sure to register with the same email address shown in step #2.

 1. Return to your WordPress account and logout.
-When you try to log back in, you will see the `Login with Trusona` button.
+When you try to log back in, you will see the `#NoPasswords Login` button.

-1. Click `#NoPasswords Login` and follow the prompts to open the Trusona app.
+1. Tap on `#NoPasswords Login` and follow the prompts to open the Trusona app.

-1. Click `Accept` in the Trusona app.
+1. Tap `Accept` in the Trusona app.
 Follow the prompts to go back to the browser and voila!
 You logged in to your WordPress account without needing a password!

 ### Frequently Asked Questions